Roast Beef & Vegetable Soup using leftover beef roast can be made entirely from scratch or in this case, from pot roast made days earlier.

-“Mom, I want to make soup,” she said, like I didn’t hear the original request.
+“Mom, I want to make soup,” she said.
+(Like I didn’t hear the original request.)

 “Exactly, so start with beef pot roast, which tops the comfort food list all on its own.
-Then you’ll have what you need for a great pot of soup.”
+Then you’ll have what you need for a great soup.”
 I tell her a little more insistently.

 “Oh, great.
 Now I can make soup.”
 She pipes up with new confidence.